internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 #### Attribute Tables

-There is also the possibility to give an attribute from 0 to 3 to each of the tiles in every nametable.
+There is also the possibility to give an attribute from 0 to 3 to each of the tiles/characters in every nametable.

 ![Attributes](/assets/attributes.png)